-Heat during the application process can cause the dye in polyester or other synthetic fabrics to bleed through heat transfer vinyl or the inks used in screen printing.
+Heat can cause the dye in synthetic fabrics to bleed through heat transfer vinyl or the inks used in screen printing.
 This is called dye migration.
 Fabrics continue to trend toward polyester and other synthetic blends.
 Because of this, dye migration is front and center for today’s garment decorators.
-Heat transfer on synthetic materials like polyester is possible, but requires special handling to avoid issues.
+Heat transfer on synthetic materials is possible but requires special handling to avoid issues.
 This post will cover the ins-and-outs of dye migration and how to prevent it.
 After reading, you’ll be prepared to block dye migration head on.

 What is Dye Migration?

-Dye migration, or bleeding as it is most commonly called, occurs when the ink used to dye the fibers of a polyester garment are reheated to temperatures above 280 degrees.
-At this temperature the inks are reactivated and released from the garment’s fibers.
-When they are released the dyes will come through heat transfer vinyl and cause discoloration, like a faint red (or pink) number on a red jersey.
+Dye migration occurs when the ink used to dye the fibers of a polyester fabric are reheated to above 280°F. At this temperature, the inks are released from the garment’s fibers.
+When they are released the dyes will come through heat transfer vinyl and cause bleeding.
 This dye transfer can happen any time the garment is heated – in a dryer or a hot car for example.

-Dye migration will only happen in 100% polyester or synthetic fabrics or blends with a high polyester or synthetic content because of the dying process used to color these synthetics or a sublimation process.
-Heat and pressure is used to dye these fabrics, so heat and pressure reapplied may risk re-releasing the dye.
+Dye migration will only happen in 100% polyester or synthetic fabrics or blends with a high polyester or synthetic content.
+It happens because of the dying process used to color these synthetics.
+Heat and pressure are used to dye these fabrics so heat and pressure reapplied may risk re-releasing the dye.
 This is especially true with sublimated garments.
-Use the most caution when using heat transfer materials on sublimated jerseys in particular.
+Use the most caution when using heat transfer materials on sublimated jerseys.

 How to Prevent Dye Migration

-The first step in preventing dye migration is to check the care label.
-It will tell you what the fiber content of your garment is, including percentages of each kind of fiber.
-The higher the polyester count the more cautious you’ll need to be when choosing a heat transfer to apply.
+The first step in blocking dye migration is to check the care label.
+It will tell you the percentage of each fiber in your garment.
+The higher the polyester count the more watchful you’ll need to be.